 The Dinner Table

-She hefts the steaming platter, carries and sets it, tilts her head
+She hefts the steaming platter, carries, sets it, tilts her head

 (Envisioning the jigsaw of dishes she needs to place, to arrange)